 The Management Strategies, further described in the next section of this Watershed Agreement, articulate the actions necessary to achieve the Goals and Outcomes.
-This work will require effort from many, including all levels of government, academic institutions, nongovernmental organizations, watershed groups, businesses and individuals.
+This work will require effort from many, including all levels of government, academic institutions, nongovernmental organizations, watershed groups, businesses, farmers and foresters, and individuals.
 Local governments will continue to play a unique and critical role in helping the partnership realize this shared Vision for the Chesapeake Bay.
 Signatories will participate in achieving the Outcomes of this Watershed Agreement in the manner described in the “Management Strategies Development and Implementation” section.

 While the Goals and Outcomes are described by separate topic areas, the signatories recognize that they are interrelated.
 Improvements in habitat and water quality lead to healthier living resources.

-Environmentally literate people are more engaged stewards of the Chesapeake Bay’s healthy watersheds.
+Environmentally and agriculturally literate people are more engaged stewards of the Chesapeake Bay’s healthy watersheds.
 Better water quality means swimmable, fishable waters for Bay residents and visitors.
 Increased public access to the Bay inspires people to care for critical landscapes and honor the region’s heritage and culture.
 Healthy fish and shellfish populations support a vibrant economy for a spectrum of fishing-related industries.
 The signatories recognize that all aspects of the ecosystem are connected and that these Goals and Outcomes support the health and the protection of the entire Bay watershed.

 As the signatories identify new opportunities and concerns, Goals or Outcomes may be adopted or modified.
 Any changes or additions to Goals will be approved by the Executive Council.
 The Principals’ Staff Committee will approve changes or additions to Outcomes, although significant changes or additions will be raised to the Executive Council for approval.
 Proposed changes to Goals and Outcomes or the addition of new ones will be open for public input before being finalized.
 Final changes or additions will be available on the Chesapeake Bay Program’s website.